NCFE CACHE Level 3 Diploma in Childcare and Education

 How long is this course?

-This is a two-year full-time course, commencing September 2022 and ending June 2024.
+This is a two-year full-time course commencing September and ending in June.

 What will I study on this course?